rystsov/rystsov.github.io/_posts/2015-08-24-dpp-variable.markdown

 ---
 layout: post
-title: rystsov::distributed varibale and the dynamic environment
+title: rystsov::distributed variable and the dynamic environment
-name: Distributed varibale and the dynamic environment
+name: Distributed variable and the dynamic environment
 tags: ["distr"]
 desc: "Updates distributed variable to work in the dynamic environment"
 has_comments: true
 ---

-<h1>Distributed varibale and the dynamic environment</h1>
+<h1>Distributed variable and the dynamic environment</h1>

 Distributed variable that we designed in the [previous post]({% post_url 2015-08-23-paxos-variable %}) has an obvious weakness: it works only with the static set of nodes.
 We know that hardware malfunctions are unavoidable and eventually all the nodes will be broken.
 So we need a mechanism to add (remove) nodes to the cluster to let the variable outlive the nodes it runs on.
 The [Dynamic Plain Paxos]({% post_url 2015-07-19-dynamic-plain-paxos %}) article explains how we can do it with plain Paxos.
 We need to adapt it to use with the variable.